A DDD object defined by continuous identity, the same thing across attribute changes over time.

 A domain entity is an object defined by identity and a lifecycle.
 A customer who changes her name, address, and email over five years is still the same customer; the thread of continuity that survives every attribute change is what makes her an entity.
-The discipline lives in deciding when identity actually matters, because not everything in a model deserves to be tracked through time.

 Eric Evans named the distinction in Domain-Driven Design (2003).
 His formulation is that many objects "are not fundamentally defined by their attributes, but rather by a thread of continuity and identity."
 An entity needsNeedUserA user need, pain, desire, or constraintView reference → a way to answer one question after time has passed: is this the same object?
 A value objectValue ObjectEngineeringA DDD value objectView reference →, by contrast, is defined entirely by its attributes, holds no identity of its own, and two value objects with equal attributes are interchangeable.